|Are you new here?||Newcomer's Luncheon||Back to Worship Main Page|

 If you have a death in the family, we encourage you to consult our rector as soon as possible.
 Together with the rector, you should be able to make appropriate arrangements for the funeral/memorial service.
 The funeral/memorial service allows for the expression of the grief of the mourners within the context of the Easter hope.

-Please contact the parish office or the rector for further information.
+Please contact the parish office or the rector/priest-in-charge for further information.

 Other Services as requested

 If you have any questions regarding any of our services or you have special requests, please contact our priest-in-charge, The Rev. James Duckett or Maria Hizon of the parish office.